TAKE ACTION. SAVE AMERICAN TRAVELERS!

 CRITICIZE YOUR HOTEL ON SOCIAL MEDIA

 You will get a response quicker on Twitter to your complaints than probably anywhere else.
 Certainly quicker than waiting for legislation from Congress.
 Public internet shaming is a very effective tool.
 So blast any and all offending hotels.
 Just @ a member of Congress too while you are at it.
 Did you stay at a Doubletree by Hilton in Key West?
 Tweet at them (@GrandKeyResort), Doubletree by Hilton (@doubletree) and Hilton (@HiltonHotels).
-Preach it out down the whole chain.
-Tell the world. #resortfee
+Make sure to also @MarcoRubio @SenRickScott @RonDeSantisFL @AshleyMoodyFL @RepJoeGarcia and preach it out down the whole chain.
+Tell the world. #KillResortFees

 LET LOCAL STATE LEGISLATORS KNOW

 Just like Congress in lovely Washington, DC, state legislators have the power to enact laws protecting tourists as well.
-The states of Hawaii, California, Nevada, Florida, Arizona and North Carolina.
 If you think not disclosing the full price of a night's stay is a horrible move, let those state legislators know.
 You do not need to live in the district to let the representatives know that you got a shit deal traveling to their district.
 Anyone can call.
-Here are a few state legislators you may want to reach out to: Hawaii - Florida - Nevada - California - North Carolina - Arizona -
+Here are a few state legislators you may want to reach out to: Hawaii - Florida - Nevada - California - North Carolina - Arizona

 CONTACT YOUR LOCAL NEWSPAPER + TV NEWS STATIONS